 5. Fiš Paprikaš

 Also known as the freshwater fish stew, this dish has deboned fish and lots of paprika for flavor.
 This is popular throughout the country, but the best-tasting ones can be found in the Osijek area of Croatia.

 6. Punjene Paprike

 Since the Serbians love spicy food, they have developed this dish where they stuff cheese and some meat inside the huge peppers.
 It tastes so good and will remind you of the dynamite lumpia of the Philippines.

 This slowly-cooked casserole is comfort food for many since this is served hot, easy to prepare, and very filling.
 It can be made with meat, but vegetables and beans are non-negotiable.

 This one comes in two types of flavors: the sweet one and the traditional salty one with herbs, pepper, cheese, and eggs.
 This is also sold as street food and is perfect for eating on the go while you are shopping.

 This grilled food is pretty much like a spiced patty, perfect for eating along with some bread pieces (like a sloppy joe!) or pita.
 You can also have it dipped in barbecue sauce or cheese.

 This sweet fruit preserve is made of plums and is a perfect topping for waffles and bread.
 Think of it as a strawberry or blueberry jam making it a perfect treat, especially for breakfast.

 Also, would you like to learn more about the language of Serbia?
 Well, look no further.
-We've got the best resources only here at the Ling App.
-Download the Ling App on your mobile devices today and get your language learning journey started on the right foot.
+We’ve got the best resources only here at the Ling App.
+Download the Ling App on your Play Store or App Store today and start your language learning journey on the right foot.